Noah-Schoonover/crawl4_backup/README.md

 -

+## Known Bugs

+- Must run the scripts as administrator to copy certain files/links

-## Known Bugs and Future Improvements
+## Future Improvements

--
+- ability to exclude directories
+- mirror copies that will remove files/directories that no longer exist in the source
+- more error checking and whitespace handling